Drake Equation For Love Calculator

 Love vs Alien Civilizations

-Your chances of finding love are 177480x better than finding an alien civilization within 1000 light-years of Earth!
+Your chances of finding love are 177480x better than discovering an alien civilization within 1000 light-years of Earth!

 Population Breakdown